l0s/fernet-java8/README.md

     final Instant now = Instant.now();
     final String payload = token.validateAndDecrypt(key, now.minus(Duration.ofSeconds(60)), now.plus(Duration.ofSeconds(60)));

+When validating, an exception is thrown if the token is not valid.
+In this example, the payload is just the decrypted cipher text portion of the token.
+If you choose to store structured data in the token (e.g. JSON), or a pointer to a domain object (e.g. a username), you can implement your own `Validator<T>` that returs the type of POJO your application expects.

-### JAX-RS / Jersey
+### JAX-RS

-For an example of how to use Fernet Tokens to secure a REST API implemented using  JAX-RS / Jersey, see the classes in [src/test/java](https://github.com/l0s/fernet-java8/tree/master/src/test/java/com/macasaet/fernet/example/jaxrs).
+For an example of how to use Fernet Tokens to secure a REST API implemented using  JAX-RS or Jersey, see the classes in [src/test/java](https://github.com/l0s/fernet-java8/tree/master/src/test/java/com/macasaet/fernet/example/jaxrs).
 The test class
 [JaxRsTest](https://github.com/l0s/fernet-java8/blob/master/src/test/java/com/macasaet/fernet/example/jaxrs/JaxRsTest.java)